 John Addison said, “Life is too precious for timid dreams.”
 I am a man of dreams, and I am excited about what I see.

 I am in a fantastic place.
-After praying and discussing things with Traci, I am on my way!

 This may be cliché, but for me I feel like I am the zoo animal that is caged up within my job.
-Being told when, where, how, and how much – giving up control on a significant portion of your life.
+Being told when, where, how, and how much – giving up control on a significant portion of my life.
 For some, the “job life” is perfect.
 For me, I relate to what John Eldredge said in his book, Wild at Heart:

 “Don’t ask yourself what the world needs, ask yourself what makes you come alive, because what the world needs are men who have come alive.”